 Justification of Red List Category

-This species is classified as Near Threatened as survey data has demonstrated that it has undergone a moderately rapid population decline due to loss of nesting habitat.
-However, trends for three-generation periods ending in 2006, 2007 and 2009 have reached 32%, 31% and 30% respectively, and should these rates of declines continue, the species may be uplisted to Vulnerable.
+This species is classified as Vulnerable as survey data has demonstrated a rapid population decline due to loss of nesting habitat.

-Behaviour This migratory species is extremely gregarious, and typically nests in chimneys, though other structures such as hollow tree trunks can be used (del Hoyo et al. 1999, COSEWIC 2007).
+This migratory species is extremely gregarious, and typically nests in chimneys, though other structures such as hollow tree trunks can be used (del Hoyo et al. 1999, COSEWIC 2007, Zanchetta et al. 2014).
 Eggs have been recorded from May to July, though the precise timing varies slightly throughout its range.
 A clutch of two to seven eggs is laid, and extra-parental co-operation is well established.
 It is present in North America until September (del Hoyo et al. 1999).
-Habitat It is readily associated with urban settings, though also forages and breeds over a variety of natural habitats over its wide range.
+When breeding, this species is readily associated with urban environments, although it will forage over a range of habitat types.
 Main habitats include river-edge forest, the edge of tropical lowland evergreen forest and second-growth scrub.
 It can also be found along the coast in Peru, up to 3,000 m over irrigated farmland in western Andean valleys, and even in central city zones (del Hoyo et al. 1999).
-Diet Spiders, along with Hymenoptera spp., Diptera spp. and other insects have been recorded (del Hoyo et al. 1999).
+Spiders, along with Hymenoptera spp., Diptera spp. and other insects have been recorded in its diet (del Hoyo et al. 1999).

-The most significant threat to the species appears to be the decreasing number of nesting and roosting sites caused by logging operations, the demolition of old abandoned buildings and, especially, the sharp decline in the number of suitable and accessible traditional chimneys, which are this species's main breeding habitat (COSEWIC 2007, R. Windingstad in litt.
-2010).
+In recent times, the number of available chimneys has decreased as a result of the demolition of old buildings, the capping of old chimneys and through chimney sweeps removing nests from chimneys (despite the species being protected by federal law) (COSEWIC 2007, R. Windingstad in litt.
+2010, Steeves et al. 2014).
+Even though a scarcity of chimneys may not be limiting the numbers of Chimney Swifts yet (Wake 2016, Stewart et al. 2017), the rate of habitat loss is increasing and possibly developing into a severe threat (C. Artuso in litt.
+2018).
+Logging of old-growth forest may also reduce the number of breeding sites for the species (Steeves et al. 2014).
 It is projected that very few suitable sites will remain within the next thirty years (COSEWIC 2007).
 The number of breeding sites in Quebec is limited, and it is estimated that only 60% of breeding-age adults actually reproduce; a trend which is thought to be replicated across Canada (COSEWIC 2007).
-Hurricanes during the migration period and harsh weather conditions during breeding season have caused a considerable number of deaths (COSEWIC 2007, Dionne et al. 2008).
+Additionally, the use of DDT in the 1950s to control insect populations may have caused a shift in Chimney Swift diet, although the long term impact on the species is uncertain (Nocera et al. 2012, Steeves et al. 2014).
+Hurricanes during the migration period and harsh weather conditions during the breeding season have caused a considerable number of deaths (COSEWIC 2007, Dionne et al. 2008).
 In its South American wintering area, the species is threatened by intensive logging operations and by fires (COSEWIC 2007).
+Overall, the key threat is thought to be the ongoing loss of potential nesting sites (although this may not be the case for all populations; Fitzgerald et al. 2014).

 Conservation Actions Underway